ipab-rad/prophesee_ros_wrapper/README.md

 First of all, install Metavision SDK following [these instructions](https://docs.prophesee.ai/getting_started/installation/linux.html).

+### MB note:These metavision binaries seems to be unauthenticated - so I had to do the really dodgy apt-get update --allow-insecure-repositories

 Then, compile the wrapper code:

   * Clone the source code to your catkin workspace ( [create a workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), if needed)